AndrewEllis93/Print-Tuning-Guide/README.md

 There are two approaches - the [tower method](#tower-method-simple) (simple), and the [Marlin method](#marlin-method-advanced) (advanced).

 ## Tower Method (Simple)

 This is based off of the [Klipper Pressure Advance guide](https://www.klipper3d.org/Pressure_Advance.html#tuning-pressure-advance), but with some modifications.

+The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.
+The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
+I'm not a fan of this approach.

+In my opinion, it is best to run the calibration in close to normal printing conditions.
+This can make it slightly harder to tell the difference, but I find it more accurate.

 **1)** Download and slice the [pressure advance tower](https://www.klipper3d.org/prints/square_tower.stl) with *your normal print settings (accelerations included)*. \
 The only modifications you should make are these: